Density estimation via mixture discrepancy and moments: Discrepancy sequential partition via star discrepancy or mixed discrepancy

-To be more specific, DSP-mix adopts a sequential binary partitioning strategy to obtain the decomposition~\eqref{decom omega} during which the mixture discrepancy is adopted to measure the uniformity.
-When the mixture discrepancy of the observations within the sub-domain $\Omega_l$ is less than a predetermined threshold, it can be approximately considered that the observations within this sub-domain are uniformly distributed, and the corresponding density function can be approximated as a constant.
+When the star discrepancy given in Eq.~\eqref{star dis} of the observations within the sub-domain $\Omega_l$ is less than a predetermined threshold, it can be approximately considered that the observations within this sub-domain are uniformly distributed, and the corresponding density function can be approximated as a constant.
 Algorithm~\ref{DSP alg} presents the detailed process.
-It can be readily seen there that if there exists a sub-domain $\Omega_l$ fails to pass the uniformity test (See Lines~\ref{D line 2}-\ref{D line 3}), then $\Omega_l$ is split along a certain coordinate and two new sub-domains, $\Omega_l^{(1)}$ and $\Omega_l^{(2)}$, are generated.
+It can be readily seen there that if there exists a sub-domain $\Omega_l$ that fails to pass the uniformity test (see Lines~\ref{D line 2}-\ref{D line 3}), then $\Omega_l$ is split along a certain coordinate and two new sub-domains, $\Omega_l^{(1)}$ and $\Omega_l^{(2)}$, are generated.
 Subsequently, these two newly generated sub-domains are combined with the remaining sub-domains to update the sub-domain set $\mathcal{P}_{L+1}$ (see Line~\ref{D line 4}).

 Suppose $\Omega_l=\prod\limits_{j = 1}^{d}\left[a_j^{(l)}, b_j^{(l)}\right]$ and $S_l = \{(y^{(l)}_{i1},\dots,y^{(l)}_{id})\}_{i=1}^n$ to be the subset of particles that fall within $\Omega_l$.
 Two key issues are left to be specified in Algorithm~\ref{DSP alg}: Where to split and whether to split.